 The first reason that alligator shoes are pricey like Mauri shoes is the cost of the actual alligator skin itself.
 You can't just get alligator skin at any leather mill out there if you even know where there are leather mills to begin with.
 These fine reptile skins are only processed at certain leather mills that specialize in reptile skin tanning.
 Because these gator skins are essentially different from cowhide, you can't tan them the same way using the same exact tanning chemicals which is essence, cures the skins from deteriorating if not tanned and cured for use.
 The tanneries that create the alligator skins are experts in how to tan these fine skins and also bring out all of the best features of the skin as well that your basic leather tannery is not equipped or experienced in.
 They may do a fantastic job of tanning cowhide but they won't know how to do the same thing with alligator skins.
-Just removing the skin from the alligator is altogether different process than skinning a cow.
+Just removing the skin from the alligator is an altogether different process than skinning a cow.
+Read our article Why Buy Alligator Shoes to learn more.

 There is great care that needs to go into skinning an alligator and different processes and chemicals so the skin doesn't get damaged in the process.
 It is far more fragile than the more resilient cowhide.
 Alligator skin requires many steps that traditional cow leather does not.
-Steps like liming that removes the natural greases and fats that are naturally in the alligator skin.
+Steps like liming remove the natural greases and fats that are naturally in the alligator skin.
 The liming process also softens the skin as well making it a bit easier to work with.
 After the liming comes the de-liming which in effect raises the acidity in the alligator skin after the liming initially lowered it.
-The de-liming also breaks down the bone and scales the skin has as well making it easier to work with.
-The next phase is called pickling which if effect cures the skin completely and turns the skin into a leather where it can be finished next.
+The de-liming also breaks down the bone and scales the skin as well making it easier to work with.
+The next phase is called pickling which if effect cures the skin completely and turns the skin into leather where it can be finished next.
 Since time is money, this dramatically affects the cost of the skin in comparison to your common cowhide.
+Learn how to care for alligator shoes here.

 Alligator skin is also very difficult to work with in comparison to cowhide leather and often breaks the needles on the same machines that make leather shoes.
 The workers who create these alligator shoes must have years and years of shoe making experience before they can even be considered for making alligator shoes.
 The shoe maker also must have experience in utilizing the alligator skin to make the most of the scales and matching the scales for each individual pair of shoes.